throughnothing/homebrew-bitcoin/README.md

 If you have anything that could help make these formula better, please contribute anything you know to the open issues or open a new issue!

+Also, libbitcoin.pc is likely not right.
+If you know what should be changed there, let me know!

 ## Vanitygen

 I am pretty sure this works, but I don't have a system to test the GPU or pooled mining.